mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[

+- 2014 Dec: Docker Swarm was announced
+    - Capable of scaling up an architecture defined by Docker Compose

+- 2015: Swarm Toolkit released

-- Docker engine with Swarm Mode
+- 2015 June: Docker engine with Swarm Mode released with Docker 1.12

-- Swarm Toolkit
+**Docker "Swarm Mode"** is quite a revolution in Docker Engine capabilities as it integrates
+- Integration of Orchestration Capabilities directly within the Docker Engine
+    - Load balancing across a mesh network

-- Swarm
+    - Service Discovery
+- The same ease of use we're accustomed to from Docker !

+]

+.footnote[.vlightgray[ @hguemar @mjbright @mariolet ]]
+???
+SpeakerNotes:

 Used in production by: